Grace M. Davis High School

 Grace M. Davis High School, commonly referred to as Davis High School, is a public high school located in Modesto, California, United States.
 Established in 1961, the school serves students in grades 9-12.
 Davis High was recognized as a California Distinguished School in 2005.

 History

-Davis High School was established in what was then a rural setting, and was meant to serve approximately 1800 students from predominantly agricultural based families of north Modesto and Salida.
+Davis High School was established in what was then a rural setting and was intended to serve approximately 1,800 students from predominantly agricultural-based families in north Modesto and Salida.
 As Modesto and Salida have grown, so has Davis High School.
 Davis later served more than 2800 students.

 However, after the opening of Joseph Gregori High School in Modesto, CA, Davis High School's student population again dropped below 2000 as a large portion of the student body enrolled at Gregori for the start of the 2010-2011 school year.

 Campus

 The campus consists of three locker rows, an activity court or quad area used mainly for lunch consumption and student body activities, and approximately 100 classrooms.
 The campus is bordered, on the North Side, by Rumble Road, and on the West side by Tully Road.
 The South side of the campus is bordered by the Davis football field, tracks, and soccer fields.
 To the East, adjacent to the campus, is Davis Park, a recreational area.
 There is also a picnic area that used to have awnings covering the benches.
 After Davis became a closed campus, students continued to frequent the park during school hours, subjecting them to consequences for being out of bounds per board policy.